ianstranathan/ianstranathan.github.io/posts/math/planes.md

 Casey's idea that the "$d$" value generally represents distance along the plane's normal is incorrect.
 Fortunately, it doesn't really matter as you don't need to know this in order to implement the simple intersection check for a plane.

-All said and done, this is definitely all unnecessary minutia on some level, but it fits the spirit of handmade ethos I think.
+All said and done, this is definitely all unnecessary minutia on some level, but it fits the spirit of the handmade ethos hopefully.

-Now, if only I knew half of what Casey does or could program a quarter as well as him... guess it's back to work.
+Now, if only I knew half of what Casey does or could program a significantly smaller fraction as well as him... guess it's back to work.

 Cheers